Oh where to start…

 To start the report was based on assessing bitcoins value in two parts, first as a store of value, second as a means of exchange.
 Let’s focus on the means of exchange first.

 The BofA Merrill Lynch report makes a few (frankly retarded) assumptions.
-Firstly that bitcoin is exclusively useful in e-commerce transactions and remittances, and secondly that bitcoin will only be used for e-commerce transactions in the US.
+Firstly as per bitcoin news that bitcoin is exclusively useful in e-commerce transactions and remittances, and secondly that bitcoin will only be used for e-commerce transactions in the US.

 Although bitcoin has extremely strong potential in e-commerce and remittances, bitcoin is arguably simpler and easier that existing in-person transaction facilities such as credit /debit cards or even cash (don’t we all hate carrying spare change).